Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Model and SCMF approximation

 From Eq.~(\ref{mh.5}), we obtain self-consistent expressions for $\delta J$ and $m$,

 When complemented with the free energy in App.~\ref{freen}, Eq.~(\ref{mh.10}) determines the equilibrium phase diagram of our lattice model.

 Note that in a strictly 1D system ($N=1$), a finite coupling $g$ can never yield an ordered ($m\ne 0$) phase at $T>0$ due to the Mermin-Wagner theorem.
 However, the SCMF approximation effectively implements a large-$N$ limit which becomes exact to lowest order in $1/N$.
 In fact, by computing the free energy at finite $L$ and $N$, and afterwards sending $N\to\infty$ before taking the limit $L \to \infty$ \cite{Gross1974,Affleck1982,Wolff1985,Pausch1991,Schnetz2004,Thies2006}, our system represents a 2D lattice model corresponding to an array of $N$ coupled 1D chains of length $L$.
 For this 2D case, finite-$T$ ordered phases are permitted.
-In Fig.~\ref{fig1}, we show the phase diagram in the $g$-$T$ plane as obtained by numerical solution of the above equations for a large system size $L$ close to the thermodynamic limit.
+In Fig.~\ref{fig1}, we show the phase diagram in the $g$-$T$ plane as obtained by numerical solution of the above equations for a system size $L$ large enough to lead to no additional changes on further increasing $L$.
 It exhibits the expected phase boundary between a low-$T$ asymptotically free phase with a dynamically generated mass gap ($m\ne 0$), and a high-$T$ trivial phase with $m=0$ \cite{Wolff1985}.
 The latter phase is qualitatively equivalent to free relativistic fermions.